Does PCOS cause infertility?

 PCOS is known to make conception difficult and may cause infertility.
 However, while the chances are reduced, women with PCOS can get pregnant naturally.
 The complications of PCOS are usually treatable with medical guidance and lifestyle changes.

 PCOS usually leads to two types of hormonal imbalances: high androgen and high insulin levels.
 All women produce small amounts of androgens or “male hormones.”
 But PCOS makes the body produce more testosterone, leading to excess facial and body hair, male-pattern baldness, and acne.
-Similarly, women also develop “insulin resistance,” causing high levels of insulin in the bloodstream.
+Similarly, women also develop “insulin resistance,” causing high insulin levels in the bloodstream.
 This can also interfere with ovulation and fertility.

 One of the most telling signs of Polycystic Ovarian Syndrome is absent or irregular periods.
 Normally, one mature egg is released every menstrual cycle.
 But due to excess testosterone in women with PCOS, the eggs do not mature or release.
 Without ovulation, the sperm cannot fertilize the egg, leading to infertility.